 WHAT DOES SINGLE SPEED MEAN ON AN ELECTRIC BIKE?

 As you might have guessed, a single-speed bike is a type of bicycle that has only one gear ratio.
 That means a single chainring at the pedaling end of the chain and a single sprocket at the rear wheel end of the chain.
 It also means no shifters, derailleur hangers or hub gears.
 You just get on the bike and pedal and never change gear – because there is only one gear.

 In discussions about single-speed bikes you might hear the term ‘fixie’; these are very specific types of single-speed that lack a freewheel on the rear hub (a freewheel allows the rear wheel to turn and the pedal cranks to stay still, as happens when you are coasting along without pedalling).
-In other words as long as the bike is going forwards (or backwards for that matter) your legs will be turning).
-Certainly fixies take some getting used to riding, as you need to learn to slow your pedalling in time with how quickly you are decelerating.
+In other words as long as the bike is going forwards (or backward for that matter) your legs will be turning).
+Certainly, fixies take some getting used to riding, as you need to learn to slow your pedaling in time with how quickly you are decelerating.

 Arguably fixies are just as much about showing off the rider’s skill in being able to ride them smoothly as they are about any practical advantage, though some fixie proponents say they have the advantage of absolute minimal maintenance requirements.
 None of this has stopped at least one manufacturer, Watt, producing an electric version of a fixie.

 WHAT IS A SINGLE SPEED E-BIKE GOOD FOR?

 Low maintenance.
 With no gear mechanisms or shifters to go wrong and get out of indexing (ie they don’t shift into the right gear when you want them to), single speeds mean less time spent fiddling with gears and more time just riding.
 No sticking gear cables to clean or replace and no replacing or cleaning that complex derailleur mech which is exposed to damage and dirt.